 Before we dive deep into the nuances of a good narrative essay, we shall first understand its meaning.
 The internet is filled with young college students attempting to find the difference between a narrative essay and a short story.
 Plenty of academicians and students regard narrative essays and short stories as the same.
 Some regard that narrative essays are more formal than creative writing.
 However, narrative essays are not similar to short stories.
-Here are the tips you should follow to write a highly regarded narrative essay:
+Here are the tips you should follow on how write a highly regarded narrative essay:

 - Narratives are Personal